Skip to main content

 Does My Auto Insurance Cover Rental Cars?

-In most cases, your existing car insurance will cover a rental car up to the same limits.
-Most of us have stood at the rental car counter trying to decide if we should add their insurance to our rental car.
-After all, we’re already paying a pretty penny for car insurance, right?
-And renting a car isn’t cheap either.
-And yet… we are torn because we aren’t sure if we need the extra insurance or not.
+In most cases, your existing auto insurance will cover a rental car up to the same limits.
+Most of us have stood at the rental car desk trying to decide if we should add their rental car liability insurance.
+After all, we’re already paying a pretty penny for coverage, right?
+And renting a vehicle isn’t cheap either.
+And yet… We are torn because we aren’t sure if we need the extra insurance or not.

 Whether or not you’ll be covered depends on the specifics of your policy, though.
 Before buying rental car insurance reimbursement coverage, check your auto insurance policy.
 If you have liability insurance that extends to rental cars, see how much you carry.
 Is it enough to pay for property damage and medical costs if you’re in an accident?
 If so, you likely won’t need liability insurance for a rental.

-Clearly, having some kind of insurance for your rental is imperative.
+Clearly, having some kind of coverage for your rental is imperative.
 But do you really need to buy those expensive add-ons at the service counter?
-Let’s take a look at some reasons you might not need to purchase separate liability insurance for your rental — and some instances where it could help.
+Let’s take a look at some reasons you might not need to purchase separate rental car coverage — and some instances where it could help.

 Four Rental Car Insurance Options

-When you rent a vehicle, the person at the rental counter will ask if you want to purchase rental car insurance.
-You can also buy rental car insurance online if you make your booking virtually.
-There usually are four types of insurance available, and you might need all four or none, depending on your circumstances.
+When you rent a vehicle, the person at the rental counter will ask if you want to purchase rental protection.
+You can also buy a rental insurance policy online if you make your booking virtually.
+Usually there are four types of insurance available, and you might need all four or none, depending on your circumstances.

 Most car rental companies offer a collision damage waiver, liability coverage, personal accident insurance, and personal effects coverage.
 Rental car insurance can be expensive.
 The rates are charged by the day and can add up for long-term rentals.